ll7/paf22/doc/03_research/07_requirements.md

 * Off-road driving: not considered towards the computation of the route completion score

 ---

 ## Prioritized driving aspects

 There are different ways to prioritize the driving aspects mentioned in the document [08_use_cases](https://github.com/ll7/paf22/blob/482c1f5a201b52276d7b77cf402009bd99c93317/doc/03_research/08_use_cases.md).
 The most important topics, in relation to this project, are the driving score and the safety aspect.
-Also it is appropriate to implement the basic features of an autonomous car first.
+Also, it is appropriate to implement the basic features of an autonomous car first.
 The list is a mixture of the different approaches.
 Prioritizing from very important functionalities to less important features.

 `Very important:`